Lawmakers give Cuomo deadline in impeachment probe

-ALBANY — State lawmakers told Gov. Andrew Cuomo on Thursday that their ongoing impeachment investigation is almost done and gave him a deadline of Aug.
-13 to provide additional evidence.
+ALBANY — State lawmakers told Gov. Andrew Cuomo on Thursday that their ongoing investigation of his conduct in office is almost done and gave him a deadline of Aug.
+13 to provide additional evidence as they moved toward what seemed like an increasingly inevitable impeachment battle.

 Since March, the Assembly's judiciary committee has been investigating whether there are grounds to impeach the Democratic governor over sexual harassment allegations, misleading the public about COVID-19 outbreaks at nursing homes and using state resources and staff for his $5 million book deal.